by John Ellis

 God is Creator of all, including us.
 We are created and are living in a created cosmos that God transcends.
 As John Frame reminds us, “Transcendence reminds us of the Creator-creature distinction.”
 And that distinction is important to hold.
 Losing our grip on that distinction results in the reduction of “being” into a unified reality (univocal) with, in the words of Michael Horton, “God at the top and rocks at the bottom, and human souls in between.”
 Dr. Horton adds, “God [is] qualitatively, not merely quantitatively, different from creatures.
 It is not simply that God possesses more being, knowledge, power, love, and justice, but that God transcends all comparisons with us – even those that he reveals in Scripture [emphasis kept].”
 Like Adam and Eve on the day of their creation, we are ontologically separate from God and will be for all eternity (thankfully, He provides a way for His children to be ethically united with Him).
 God is wholly other; His Being is not our being.
 Yet, at the same time, God is also imminent.

 Away from the oft dry world of systematic theology’s definitions and explanations, though, lives the wonderous reality that God being both transcendent and imminent means, among other things, that our world is imbued with wonder and mystery.
 The Infinite communicates with and acts upon the finite.
 As Hamlet muses, “There are more things in heaven and earth, Horatio,/ Than are dreamt of in your philosophy.”
 The all-encompassing, sovereign Creator of the cosmos is active in the cosmos.
-The only surprise would be if miracles didn’t happen and that science and humanity-centered epistemologies never tripped over their own hubris.
+The only surprise would be if miracles didn’t happen and that postivist science and anthropocentric epistemologies never tripped over their own hubris.